lbsa71/ollama-batch-cluster/README.md

 "gpu-server2:11435" = 1
 ```

-**Data Preperation**
+**Data Preparation**

 Next take your collection of data and put them in the required JSONL format.
+Below is a sample of the contents of the provided [clinical-notes.jsonl](https://github.com/robert-mcdermott/ollama-batch-cluster/blob/main/data-extraction-example/clinical-notes.jsonl) data file.

 ```JSON